 Even if they're not our main focus, many of us regularly create console applications in .NET, be it to test some feature, run some benchmarks or automate some tasks.

 In all these use cases, we get the job done, but not being the main focus of our day-to-day job, things end up a bit hacky and not as easy to use as they could.

 What if I told you we can have our cake and eat it too?
 Or, in better words, we can create these console applications to help us, but make them more user friendly without too much hassle.

 That's exactly where Spectre.Console comes in, an open source library that helps us create beautiful console applications, from parsing command line arguments, prompting the user for information, providing progress reports and much more!

-What happens to your precious data if there’s a power outage halfway some processing steps?
+What happens to your precious data if there’s an hardware failure halfway through processing?
 How about a network hiccup?
-Can your API handle client retries?
+Will your API be able to handle client retries and retain consistency?

 JetBrains .NET Days Online 2022

 Session titled: "Next level console apps with Spectre.Console"

 Session titled "Back to basics: the mess we're making out of OOP"